-Open waters, wetlands, and riparian areas within the Alternative 3 (Option C) Corridor and study buffer are described in the Addendum A to the Natural and Cultural Resources Assessment in Appendix A. Figure Addendum-A3 shows these areas in the Appendix A.
+Open waters, wetlands, and riparian areas within the Alternative 3 (Option C) Corridor and study buffer and within the Alternative I-25 Crossing Corridor are described in the Addendum A to the Natural and Cultural Resources Assessment in Appendix A. The Alternative I-25 Crossing Corridor was assessed for potential jurisdictional waters based on a desktop review.
+The Alternative I-25 Crossing Corridor does not appear to contain any jurisdictional waters.
+Figure Addendum-A3 shows these areas within the Alternative 3 (Option C) Corridor in the Appendix A.